 - Support local initiatives to address and raise awareness of governance challenges posed by corrosive capital inflows

-CIPE’s programs in Ukraine, Belarus, and Moldova focus on topics including business advocacy, public-private dialogue, coalition building, anti-corruption, and ethics.
+CIPE’s programs in Ukraine and Moldova focus on topics including business advocacy, public-private dialogue, coalition building, anti-corruption, and ethics.

 Since the 1990s, CIPE has helped strengthen Ukrainian business associations by building their organizational capacity and providing them with support in developing the necessary skills to advocate for critical reform.
 CIPE field office in Kyiv plays an instrumental role in supporting young associations of SMEs to advocate business priorities, supporting efforts to enhance public-private dialogue, and supporting partners to conduct anti-corruption and compliance training.
 Through working with the National Business Coalition, an umbrella group of over 80 associations, to advocate for their top-10 business priorities, CIPE helped the group successfully advocate for 15 pieces of legislation that have been adopted or are currently in committee in the Verkhovna Rada.
 These laws will enact changes to reporting personal income tax, the use of digital cash registers, and the replacement of the tax authority to create a single analytical body for the investigation of economic crimes.